cobilab/falcon/README.md

 alt="FALCON" width="204" height="204" border="0" /></p>

 <p align="justify">
 <b>FALCON is a method to infer metagenomic sample composition</b>.
-FALCON looks for <b>similarity between any FASTA or FASTQ file</b>, independently from the size, <b>against any multi-FASTA database</b>, such as the entire viral and bacterial NCBI database (scripts are available for multiple database downloads).</p>
+FALCON measures <b>similarity between any FASTA or FASTQ file</b>, independently from the size, <b>against any multi-FASTA database</b>, such as the entire viral and bacterial NCBI database (scripts are available for multiple database downloads).</p>

 <p align="justify">
 As a <b>personalized medicine</b> example, FALCON can <b>detect the viral and bacterial genomes having similarity with a sequenced human genome</b> (for instance by NGS).
 Moreover, it can <b>run in a common laptop</b>.</p>